-Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.

-By: /s/ Scott Requadt Scott Requadt President and Chief Executive Officer (Principal Executive Officer)

-By: /s/ Mary Kay Fenton

-Mary Kay Fenton Chief Financial Officer (Principal Accounting Officer and Principal Financial Officer)
+Pursuant to the requirements of the Securi indersigned thereunto duly authorized. ities Exchange Act of 1934, the registra nt has duly caused this report to be signed on its behalf by the TALAR IS THERAPEUTICS, INC. Date: August 15, 2022 By: /s/ Scott Requadt Scott Requadt President and Chief Executive Officer (Principal Executive Officer) Date: August 15, 2022 By: /s/ Mary Kay Fenton 1 Mary Kay Fenton Chief Financial Officer (Principal Accounting Officer and Principal Financial Officer)